Key Takeaways

 Remember, the more informative, valuable content you publish, the greater authority potential your website enjoys.

-Add more value by producing longer content
+Add more value by producing longer content.

 The more value your content provides, the better the change it will rank higher in the search engines.
-To add more value, you write longer pieces of content because you are more likely to answer the questions (and related questions) of your clients and prospects.

 Buzzsumo and OkDork researched the social share counts of more than 100 million articles.